Overview

 Compaction

 Layers accumulate.
 A point query walks layers newest-first until it finds a covering interval — with many layers, that walk is linear in the layer count.
-Compaction restores constant-per-layer cost.
+Compaction normalises them while preserving every query result.

 Storage backends

-Encryption is AES-256-GCM with a random 12-byte nonce per entry, keyed by TAU_ENCRYPTION_KEY.
-The TAUE magic prevents accidentally opening an encrypted file without the key.
+Encryption is AES-256-GCM with a random 12-byte nonce, keyed by TAU_ENCRYPTION_KEY (compress-then-encrypt), applied separately to each run's body and footer.
+A flag in the header prevents accidentally opening an encrypted file without the key.

 Write-ahead log (WAL): sits between the caller and the store.
 Every mutation writes to the WAL, fsyncs, then writes to the store.
 A crash between the two leaves an entry that replays on the next startup, completing the write.